eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-Backup and restore functionality is needed in case the User has lost access to their current Wallet Unit, for example in case of lost, theft, or breakdown.
+Backup and restore functionality is needed in case the User has lost access to their current Wallet Unit, for example in case of loss, theft, or breakdown.
 It is also needed if the User wants to start using another Wallet Unit, for example because they have bought a new device, need to factory-reset their existing device, or want to migrate to another Wallet Solution.
 In all of these cases, the User wants to restore the PIDs and attestations in their existing Wallet Unit on their new Wallet Unit, with as minimal an effort as possible.

 The Regulation does not contain a requirement mandating backup and restore functionality in the Wallet.
 However, Wallet Providers should implement backup and restore functionality nevertheless, because it will be expected by Users.
 In fact, the requirements in [Topic 34] also ensure the possibility of backup and restore.